UPC/ravada/docs/docs/install_guest_alpine.rst

 Proxy
 ~~~~~

-If you are downloading packages through a proxy tell it know, you probably should keep
+If you are downloading packages through a proxy tell it now, you probably should keep
-it *none*.
+it to *none*.

 Mirror
 ~~~~~~